Need help controlling your impulse spending? These tips on how to break bad spending habits will help you live a happier more care free life!

 Years ago, I decided that when it came to clothing, shoes, or household items I wanted to buy I would wait 24 hours before making a purchase.
 This small boundary has saved me hundreds of dollars.
 If you can remove yourself from a retail situation and gain clarity over whether or not you truly need the item, you’re more likely to develop healthier spending patterns.
 Yes, you might risk missing a deal.
 However, if the bargain isn’t available 24 hours later, maybe it was never meant to be.
-A simple pause or breath, removing you from temptation, keeps your budget on track.
+A simple pause or breath that removes you from temptation keeps your budget on track.

 Go On a Spending Freeze